Destroying angel

 The name destroying angel applies to several similar, closely related species of deadly all-white mushrooms in the genus Amanita.
-They are Amanita bisporigera and A. ocreata in eastern and western North America, respectively, and A. virosa in Europe.
-Another European species of Amanita referred to as the destroying angel, Amanita verna - also referred to as the 'Fool's mushroom' - was first described in France in 1780.
+They are Amanita virosa in Europe and A. bisporigera and A. ocreata in eastern and western North America, respectively.
+Another European species of Amanita referred to as the destroying angel, Amanita verna—also referred to as the "fool's mushroom"—was first described in France in 1780.
 Destroying angels are among the most toxic known mushrooms; both they and the closely related death caps (A. phalloides) contain amatoxins.